nicholaslambs/cse151a_project/README.md

 - for playing a legal move, small positive reward (+1)
 - for drawing a card, small negative reward, possibly proportional to the number of cards drawn (-1)
 - for playing a card and winning the game (getting rid of its last card), a large positive reward (+100)
-- for playing an illegal move and losing the game, a large negative reward (-100)
+- for playing an illegal move and losing the game, a large negative reward (-25)

 Since we're still in the early stages of our project, this reward system is definitely tentative and will most likely change as we continue to work with our RL model.

 Our current reward system feels a little barebones, but we are aiming to increase its complexity as we continue working on this project.
 For example, we definitely want the model to learn complex and smart decisions based on the previous game states (i.e. exactly what cards have been played may impact which card(s) it wants to play).

-Additionally, we're still researching on which learning model to train our RL agent on.
-Currently, we're deciding between:
-- Stochastic Gradient Descent + Ascent (losing + winning games, respectively)
-- Q-Learning (learning optimal moves by determining their value)
-- SARSA

 We're currently in the process of researching several concepts, topics, and papers to further our learning on Reinforcement Learning so that our RL Agent can improve the most at Uno.